Update Dec. 27, 2022:

 Halocaridina rubra, often referred to by its Hawaiian name “Opae Ula” or Red Volcano Shrimp, is an incredible little crustacean.
 They can tolerate the extreme conditions found around, well, volcanoes.
 They can survive in tide pools, which are generally harsh environments.
 These shrimp even live up to 20 years, despite being less than an inch long.

 This makes them an excellent candidate for an EcoSphere… because it is also, unfortunately, a harsh environment.
 Ecosystems with a small volume are very sensitive to change, be it temperature, light, or chemical levels.
-Leaving your EcoSphere on a shelf with too much sun for even one day could prove lethal.
+Leaving your EcoSphere on a shelf with too much sun for even one day could prove lethal if the water gets too warm.

-In my opinion, the bigger issue here is that all these Opae Ula are wild-caught.
-They’re incredibly hard to breed in captivity, as hobbyists could tell you, so the shrimp used in EcoSpheres are harvested from the islands of Hawaii.
+In my opinion, the bigger issue here is that many Opae Ula are wild-caught.
+They’re incredibly hard to breed in captivity, as hobbyists could tell you, so the shrimp used in the original EcoSpheres were harvested from the islands of Hawaii.
+The bottom left shrimp in the picture below has fertilized eggs visible, but the babies never arrived!

-Is it sustainable?
+Is wild-caught shrimp sustainable?
 I’m not sure.
 We’ve witnessed the perils of over-fishing many other times, though.
 Wild-caught stock is the seedy under-belly of the aquarium trade, and I’d rather not support it.

 We have one that was given to godson 19 years ago and I just noticed that the shrimp was still alive.
 And it had belonged to a couple who’d had it for a couple years before giving it to Alek.